grate-driver/grate/Assembler-syntax.md

 #### Instructions

 The .asm section code section defines the actual fragment program instructions.
+The instruction starts with the "EXEC" preamble, consists of 5 sub-instructions, each representing the respective stage of the fragment processor pipeline, and ends with the termination semicolon.

 Fragment instruction takes the following form: